-18 What categories of workers are entitled to overtime pay and how is it calculated?
+19 What categories of workers are entitled to overtime pay and how is it calculated?

-Employees with fixed working days and regular work hours are entitled to overtime pay if they perform work beyond their scheduled work hours at the request of the employer.
+Employees with regular work hours are entitled to overtime pay if they perform work beyond their scheduled work hours at the request of the employer.
 Under article 152 of the Labour Code, overtime pay should be no less than one-and-a-half times an employee's usual hourly pay for the first two hours of work and no less than twice the employee's usual hourly pay for any subsequent hours worked.
 Definite amounts of compensation for overtime work may be determined by a collective agreement, internal regulations or an employment contract.
-At the request of the employee, additional paid vacation may be given in lieu of overtime pay for a period that is no less than the amount of overtime worked by the employee.
+At the request of the employee, additional rest days may be given in lieu of overtime pay for a period that is no less than the amount of overtime worked by the employee.

-19 Can employees contractually waive the right to overtime pay?
+20 Can employees contractually waive the right to overtime pay?